ebeech1990/BlueJ.NaiveTicket/README.md

 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.

+fields - price, balance, total, ticketNumber<br>
+constructor - TicketMachine<br>
-fields - price, balance, total, ticketNumber constructor - TicketMachine methods - getPrice, getTicketNumber, getBalance, insertMoney, calculateTotal, incrementTicketNumber, printTicket
+methods - getPrice, getTicketNumber, getBalance, insertMoney, calculateTotal, incrementTicketNumber, printTicket

 ### Exercise 2.10